Traumatic Brain Injury & Your Vermont Workers' Compensation Claim

 Vocational Rehabilitation Specialist

 If you can’t go back to your previous job or earn the same kind of money as before because of your work injury, you may be able to get vocational rehabilitation services to help you return to work.
-TBI patients often face unique challenges in returning to work because a brain injury can affect their emotions, thinking, speech and language, vision, memory, motor skills, and more.
+TBI patients often face unique challenges in returning to work because a brain injury can affect so many areas: their emotions, thinking, speech and language, vision, memory, motor skills, and more.
 They may require job retraining, a different kind of job, or special equipment (such as a screen filter or glasses) to do their job.

 At BFS, we can get you working with a VR specialist who is trained in TBI injuries.
 Our team can help make sure that the insurance company pays for the VR provider.